It4innovations/ERCNN-DRS_urban_change_monitoring/README.md

 # ERCNN-DRS Urban Change Monitoring
 This project hosts the Ensemble of Recurrent Convolutional Neural Networks for Deep Remote Sensing (ERCNN-DRS) used for urban change monitoring with ERS-1/2 & Landsat 5 TM, and Sentinel 1 & 2 remote sensing mission pairs.
-It was developed for demonstration purposes in the ESA BLENDED<sup>1</sup> project.
+It was developed for demonstration purposes in the ESA Blockchain ENabled DEep Learning for Space Data (BLENDED)<sup>1</sup> project.
 Two neural network models were trained for the two eras (ERS-1/2 & Landsat 5 TM: 1991-2011, and Sentinel 1 & 2: 2017-2021).

 ## Features